 Mechatronics and robotic systems involves technologies in mechanical engineering, electronics, electrical engineering, control engineering and computing.

-Remotely operated vehicles on Mars, programmable washing machines at home and automated robots at manufacturing assembly lines are just some examples of mechatronics and robotic systems.
+Remotely operated vehicles on Mars, driverless cars and automated robots at manufacturing assembly lines are just some examples of mechatronics and robotic systems.

 These products are essentially mechanical in nature but could not function without electrical and computer control systems.
 There are also numerous automotive applications; modern high performance cars have more than 100 computers hidden in the engine management system, anti-lock brakes, active suspension control and elsewhere.
 Engineers with experience in mechatronics and robotic systems are therefore in high demand.

 Programme in detail

 In the first year of this programme you study the fundamentals of digital computers, electronic and electrical circuits and mechanical engineering.
 You will also take modules in mathematics, computer programming in C and information technology.
 The second year builds on this knowledge with lecture modules covering topics such as dynamic systems, engineering structures, digital electronics, microprocessor systems and control systems.

 In the final year you will take core modules covering the fundamentals of mechatronics and robotic systems.
 This includes modules covering topics such as embedded computer systems, drives and industrial robotics.
 With the optional modules of your own choice, you can develop your skills in a particular area in which you are interested.
 The final year includes an individual project.